Simulation model of the M/M/1 queuing system

 Gen := TGenerator.Create([Capacity, ExpTime, InterarrivalTime]); // Creating a Generator.

-Que := TQueue.CreateDefault; // Creating an infinite FIFO Queue.
+Que := TQueue.CreateDefault; // Creating a Queue with default initial values.

 Srv := TServer.Create([ExpTime, ServiceTime]); // Creating a Server.